thomastiju/Delta-appdev-task1/README.md

 # Delta-appdev-task1
 Task 1 of appdev
-Normal and Hackermode(except screen rotation save state)
+Normal and Hackermode
+(except save state for screen rotation)